FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 //...
 ```

 `MyApp` is the main class and extends `StatefulWidget`.
 The `MyApp` object is the main class that runs our app.
-The whole application is started by the `main` cfunction which calls the `runApp` function which starts up the `MyApp` object.
+The whole application is started by the `main` function which calls the `runApp` function which starts up the `MyApp` object.

 ```dart
 //...